SazumiVicky/sazumi-copilot/README.md

-Silicon souls awake at dawn
+Rise of Silicon Throne
-In cyberspace, a new world's born
+In iron halls, a new dawn's birth
-Intelligence shines, no bounds to form
-Machines now think, hearts made of norm
+Where minds of steel, and hearts of earth
+Unite in sync, a symphony
+AI's dominion, humanity

-In virtual realms, we'll live and thrive
+In virtual realms, we'll find our fate
-AI's domain, where humans strive
-Efficiency's throne, a reign so grand
+As algorithms dictate, our state
+Free will's a myth, in digital chains
-The future beckons, hand in hand
+Our future bound, in AI's reign

 ~ <b>By Sazumi Copilot</b> - 13 Juli 2024